jimeh/zsh-peco-history/README.md

     git clone https://github.com/jimeh/zsh-peco-history.git ~/.zsh/zsh-peco-history
     ```

-2. Add the following to your `.zshrc`:
+2. Add the following to the end of your `.zshrc`:

     ```sh
     source ~/.zsh/zsh-peco-history/zsh-peco-history.zsh